 The year 2013 is seeing many changes in the world of online marketing.
 Technology is bringing together content with social media and the ability to customize what your customers see based on their preferences and history.

 But, where do you start if you are just getting your business off the ground?
 What if you are trying to bring your business to the next level?

-Here are five areas where you need to focus your 2013 marketing plan:
+Here are five areas, as suggested by a social media marketing company in London, that you need to focus on in your 2013 marketing plan:

 Websites, Your Customers First Impression

 Okay, you may be asking, why should I worry about my website?
 It is there and it is doing its job.
 That is the problem.
 Many people think that having a website is the only thing they have to worry about.

 But, you need a website that is up to date and attractive to the search engines.
 When was the last time you updated your website?
 A stale website will automatically start losing its place in search engine results.

 Plus, with the increasing user-focused SEO requirements, you need to put effort towards making your website relevant for your users.